-- If you are renewing a Class 1 license or upgrading from a Class 2 license, you must complete the same testing as for the initial license.
+- If you are renewing a Class 1 license or upgrading from a Class 2 license, you must complete the same testing as for the initial Class 1 license.

 - No additional testing is required if you are renewing a current Class 2 license or downgrading from a Class 1 to a Class 2 license.